-This test aims to identify the types of moulds by taming samples of indoor surfaces where mould growth is suspected.
+This test aims to identify the types of moulds by taming samples of indoor surfaces and indoor air where mould growth is suspected.
+After the service, you will receive a test report and our recommendations (related services and products) based on the results.

 Common Types of Moulds in Homes